-A major CRM expense can be the cost for the initial implementation.
+A significant CRM expense can be the cost of the initial implementation.
 Some companies assign an IT person to the task.
 Some companies outsource the implementation to a CRM consulting firm.

 In the spreadsheet, we assumed $1,000 per user as the one-time implementation fee.
-This is to cover data migration, which can be the most expensive component of a CRM implementation.
+This covers data migration, which can be the most expensive component of a CRM implementation.

 It’s worth noting that an investment in #1, a structured buying process, can reduce the cost of implementation — as prioritized requirements will have already been identified and documented.

 Most organizations need at least a part-time CRM administrator.
 At a minimum, someone needs to manage users in the system, provide training and keep an eye on data integrity.

 It’s not unusual for a company with over 50 CRM users to require a full-time administrator.
 However, we assumed a part-time role.